 I include this recipe because I don’t have a problem tasting and researching very esoteric plants, esoteric in the sense that they are ‘hidden’ or ‘unknown’ by most people.

+You consume this plant very much at your own risk.
+You have been warned!
 Ferns are carcinogenic, unless processed properly.
-Only experienced foragers should even attempt this recipe.
+Only experienced foragers should attempt this recipe.

 Fiddlehead Fern Recipe Ingredients